Winterbok/SouthParkDarkTheme/readme.md

 # SouthParkDarkTheme

-For the people who want the old https://www.southparkstudios.com/ theme back.
-Plus some extra fixes to make the containers more comprehendible.
+For the people who liked the old https://www.southparkstudios.com/ theme.
+Plus some extra fixes to make the video containers more comprehendible.

 ## Installation